Chia-Network/chia-dev-guides/guides/crash-course/cats-offers-nfts.md

 Would you like to take this offer? (y/n): y
 Accepted offer with ID 41f5bfab75ff5f35489b0954597aa76c56ed7098aa9ad137f0132b584541119f Use chia wallet get_offers --id 41f5bfab75ff5f35489b0954597aa76c56ed7098aa9ad137f0132b584541119f -f 1660000549 to view its status

 ```

+You'll notice there is a line for `Included Fees`, which is currently 0.
+As the blockchain becomes more saturated, a fee may need to be applied by either the maker or taker with an additional CLI flag.
+Let's continue by getting the offer's information.

 ```
 chia wallet get_offers --id 41f5bfab75ff5f35489b0954597aa76c56ed7098aa9ad137f0132b584541119f -f 1660000549